khadas/khadas_docs/source/vim2/index.md

 title: VIM2 Documentation
 ---

-This part is about Khadas VIM2.
+This video is about the Khadas VIM2.

 {% youtube FZX6c8o5kzo %}